 - Two outlets needed

-- The fountain has no splitter, so you’ll need to choose either the fountain or water feature
+- The fountain has no splitter for extra water feature

 Best Koi Pond Filter: The Verdict